-Industrial safety gates are used to protect workers from potential hazards on and around a working environment.
+Industrial safety gates are metal gates used to protect workers from potential hazards in and around a working environment.
 They are commonly used for fall protection; however, industrial safety gates are also effective in a variety of other working environments.
 Most industrial safety gates contain a spring-loaded self closing hinge that automatically closing after a person has gone through the opening.

 Industrial safety gates are used to protect areas with potential fall hazards, including:

 What are Industrial Safety Used For?

 - Restrict or control access to dangerous e areas,